Ekaiman/travelTracker/README.md

    ```

-# Code Architecture
-If you want to know more about our code architecture, [click here](https://gist.github.com/Ekaiman/f0c6022e295921a810e7531a4d38f9b0).

 # Challenges and Wins
 Asynchronous JavaScript was a challenge in this project.
 A win was sorting the the trips by their dates and learning more about new Date